kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ![img.jpeg](Assets/webInterface.jpeg)

 ## Overall Impression of usage testing
-The reviewer was able to build and run the project following the instructions.
-And also the documentation also provides adequate installation/execution instructions for different scenarios.
+The reviewer was able to build and run the project with following the instructions.
+And also the documentation provides adequate installation/execution instructions for different scenarios.
 The reviewer thinks that the project functionality will meet the acceptance criteria.

 Requirement | Finding